-Cameron C. Beatty, Ph.D. is an assistant professor in the Educational Leadership and Policy Studies Department.
-Dr. Beatty teaches courses in the undergraduate leadership certificate as well as conducts research with the Leadership and Learning Research Center.
-Dr. Beatty’s research foci includes exploring the intersections of gender and race in leadership education, leadership development of students of color on historically white college campuses, and global leadership education for undergraduate students.
-His recent publications center on topics that include: supporting undergraduate Black women through Sister Circles, gains in leadership capacity for high achieving Black men leaders, and supporting undergraduate men in leadership education through liberatory pedagogy.
+Cameron C. Beatty, Ph.D. is an assistant professor in the Department of Educational Leadership and Policy Studies at Florida State University.
+Dr. Beatty teaches courses in the undergraduate leadership studies program and the higher education graduate program, as well as conducts research with the Leadership Learning Research Center.
+Dr. Beatty’s research foci include exploring the intersections of gender and race in leadership education, leadership development of Students of Color on historically white college campuses, and understanding experiences of racial battle fatigue for Black and Latinx students.
+His recent publications center on topics that include: navigating racial battle fatigue for campus student leaders, supporting undergraduate Black women through Sister Circles, gains in leadership capacity for high achieving Black men leaders, and supporting undergraduate men in leadership education through liberatory pedagogy.
+In 2019 Dr. Beatty co-edited a monograph titled Critical Considerations for Race, Ethnicity and Culture for Fraternity and Sorority Life.
 He is a scholar passionate about deconstructing race, systemic racism, and hegemonic masculinity in postsecondary education environments.

-Dr. Beatty was named a 2018 ACPA Emerging Scholar designee.
+Dr. Beatty is a 2020-2021 McKnight Junior Faculty Fellow with the Florida Education Fund.
+He recently received the FSU Inclusive Teaching and Mentoring Award.
+Dr. Beatty was named a 2018 ACPA (American College Personnel Association) Emerging Scholar designee.
 He completed his Ph.D. at Iowa State University in the Higher Education Administration Program with a concentration in Social Justice in 2014.
-Cameron received a B.S. in Sociology and an M.S. in Higher Education Student Affairs, both from Indiana University, Bloomington (IUB).
+Cameron received a B.S. in Sociology and a M.S. in Higher Education Student Affairs, both from Indiana University, Bloomington (IUB).

 Visit Dr. Beatty’s personal website at www.drcameronbeatty.com.